shogun-toolbox/shogun-data/README.md

 and issue ```git submodule update --init``` in the root directory.
 Then, fetch the data files by simply doing ```git submodule update```.

-Every new revision must be committed in shogun as well.
-After merging new commits to `shogun-date`, you need to commit the new revision to the `shogun` repository:
+Every new revision must be committed in Shogun as well.
+After merging new commits to `shogun-data`, you need to commit the new revision to the `shogun` repository:

    `cd data && git checkout master && cd ..`